 In order to minimize traveling, do consider what activities you will want to do, and where you want to stay.
 (Feel free to email us to comment on whether your order of activities makes sense.
-Or check out our recommended Peru itineraries here) (this one will come soon!!!)
+Or check out our recommended 2 week Peru itinerary

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 Best Things to do in the Sacred Valley Peru With Kids

 The most famous markets are found at Pisaq (on a Tuesday or Sunday) and Chinchero on a Sunday.
 Pisaq’s Sunday mass is given in Quechua, should you want to quietly worship at the back of the ancient, dark church.
 The local portion of Pisaq and Chinchero markets are now seriously reduced to corners of the whole area where mostly bemused locals bear the brunt of photo snapping tourists.
 As tourist markets, there are lots of things to buy that will be great memories of your trip to Peru.
 Tip: You can get the same things in Cusco at half the price!

 If you are more interested in a market experience to see the produce and people you could ask to stop at the Urubamba or Calca markets, or the Ollantaytambo one is just off the main square and are very used to tourists.